-- Collecting groundwater elevation data from the extraction wells, river piezometers RPZ-1 through RPZ-7 using pressure transducers; - Collecting monthly manual groundwater elevation data from piezometers PZ-1 through PZ-12D, and two staff gauges in Rum Creek, TA-RP-5 and TA-SG-RC; - Comparing and evaluating groundwater flow direction in five monitoring sections (See Sheet No. 11 for the locations of the monitoring sections) to evaluate the effectiveness of preventing groundwater discharge to the Rogue River. - Comparing groundwater elevation at RPZ-6 to the surface water elevation TA-RP-5 to evaluate the effectiveness of preventing groundwater discharge to Rum Creek;
+- Collecting groundwater elevation data from the extraction wells, river piezometers RPZ-1 through RPZ-7 and piezometers PZ-1 through PZ-12D using pressure transducers; - Collecting weekly manual groundwater elevation data from piezometers PZ-1 through PZ-12D, and two staff gauges in Rum Creek, TA-RP-5 and TA-SG-RC for the first four months of system operation, with the option to discuss reduced frequency with EGLE after four months; - Comparing and evaluating groundwater flow direction in five monitoring sections (See Sheet No. 10 for the locations of the monitoring sections) to evaluate the effectiveness of preventing groundwater discharge to the Rogue River.

-- Compare groundwater elevation at RPZ-7 to the surface water elevation at TA-SG-RC to evaluate the effectiveness of preventing groundwater discharge to Rum Creek. - The monitoring sections and evaluation criteria are summarized in the following table.
+- Comparing groundwater elevation at RPZ-6 to the surface water elevation TA-RP-5 to evaluate the effectiveness of preventing groundwater discharge to Rum Creek; - Compare groundwater elevation at RPZ-7 to the surface water elevation at TA-SG-RC to evaluate the effectiveness of preventing groundwater discharge to Rum Creek. - The monitoring sections and evaluation criteria are summarized in the following table.

-Monitoring Sections River Piezometers (GSI) Paired Piezometers Performance Criteria MS-1 RPZ-1 PZ-2 Groundwater elevation at PZ-2 less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-2 RPZ-2 PZ-5 Groundwater elevation at PZ-5 less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-3 RPZ-3 TA-MW-1 Groundwater elevation at TA-MW-1 less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-4 RPZ-4 PZ-9S Groundwater elevation at PZ-9S less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-5 RPZ-5 PZ-11S Groundwater elevation at PZ-11S less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River
+Monitoring Sections River Piezometers (GSI) Paired Piezometers Additional Well(s) Performance Criteria MS-1 RPZ-1 PZ-2 None Groundwater elevation at PZ-2 less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-2 RPZ-2 PZ-5 TA-MW-303A Groundwater elevation at PZ-5 less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-3 RPZ-3 TA-MW-1 TA-MW-302A Groundwater elevation at TA-MW-1 less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-4 RPZ-4 PZ-9S TA-TMW-101 Groundwater elevation at PZ-9S less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River MS-5 RPZ-5 PZ-11S TA-MW-309A Groundwater elevation at PZ-11S less than or equal to RPZ-1, or impacted groundwater not venting to the Rogue River